Ineluki/telescopy/README.md

 # telesCOPY

 A website mirroring package.
-See [documentation](./docs/index.md) for further details.
+See [documentation](./docs/index.md) for further details and examples.

 ## Index